amarula/dyndesign/docs/class_builder.md

     If a dependency added dynamically by Class Builder is also dynamically configurable, it will be automatically configured with the same Options as the Base class.
 This also applies to static parent classes of base classes.
-    However, if a static component class requires recursive configuration, it needs to be explicitly configured using `buildcomponent`, as explained in details in [this section](#building-of-static-component-dependencies).<br/><br/>
+    However, if a static component class requires to be recursively built, it needs to be explicitly instantiated using `buildcomponent`, as explained in details in [this section](#building-of-static-component-dependencies).<br/><br/>

 - **class_builder_base_dir**: str
-    The base directory from which the Configurator and Dependent Classes are dynamically imported. <br/><br/>
+    The base directory from which the Configurator and Dependent Classes in dot notation are dynamically imported. <br/><br/>

 - **option_order**: Type *or* str
-    The order in which Building Options must be assessed for applying the corresponding `ConfigClass` instances.
-If multiple Options are enabled, this sequence could impact the Method Resolution Order (MRO) of dynamically inherited classes or the instantiation of components within a class attribute.<br/>
+    The order in which the Building Options must be assessed for applying the corresponding `ConfigClass` instances.
+If multiple Options are enabled, this setting could impact the Method Resolution Order (MRO) of dynamically inherited classes or the instantiation of components within class/instance attributes.<br/>

 ### Dependency Configuration

-Described in details in the [ClassConfig Syntax](#classconfig-syntax-for-parent-dependencies).
+Described in details in the [ClassConfig Syntax](#classconfig-syntax-for-parent-dependencies) section.

 ## Basic Examples

 ### Component Class

-A basic example of a Boolean Option that can be used to control the instantiation of the component class "A" and to assign it to the "self.comp" attribute can be found below.
+The following is a basic example of a Boolean Option that can be used to control the instantiation of the component class "A" and to assign it to the "self.comp" attribute.

 ``` py
 from dyndesign import buildclass, dynconfig, ClassConfig